Skip to content

 Digital room service in 2026: tablet vs mobile-web, and how to choose

-What stays constant across both formats: guests need an obvious entry point at the moment they want to order, the menu needs photos, and the kitchen needs a dedicated alert that does not get drowned in the rest of the front-office noise.
-Without those three, neither tablet nor mobile-web platform earns back the subscription.
-Pairing this with an automated pre-arrival to post-stay messaging workflow gives the digital menu several touchpoints to surface before the guest defaults to “call the desk.”
+What stays constant across all three formats: guests need an obvious entry point at the moment they want to order, the menu needs real photos and modifiers, payment needs to feel familiar, and the kitchen needs an alert that does not get drowned in front-office noise.
+Pairing this with an automated pre-arrival to post-stay messaging workflow gives the digital menu several touchpoints before the guest defaults to calling the desk.

 How to start tomorrow